Youliix/password_generator/readme.md

 - For info: This password generator is intended for computer use only (no media queries for the moment)

-- **Pour information : Ce générateur de mots de passe est destiné à un usage informatique uniquement (pas de requêtes média pour le moment).**
+- **Pour information : Ce générateur de mots de passe est destiné à un usage PC uniquement (pas de media queries pour le moment).**

 ---